-The peripheral portion of the 2D NoC carries transactions between the FPGA core and the peripheral IP blocks.
+The peripheral portion of the 2D NoC carries transactions between the FPGA core and the peripheral IP blocks, as well as from NAP-to-NAP when using AXI mode.
 The 2D NoC can also carry transactions directly between the different peripheral IP blocks.
 The 2D NoC provides the following services: